Elango-Sagravia/presidential/outstatic/content/articles/cop29-the-300-billion-act-of-tokenism.md

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXcRIRpQDjTB-rvL9kpMZN2d5uFknVorsMgoABh6Z56bLyZ5OTFfNQQM_2SjsQlXr1Mqffyfl44RK7XJsxsQYNi5o7Np25W1R9Pj6ltbIQ1fUTPBYffy8V1paV4zDcd-mfbd8eq-ZA?key=Vg_W9OPiul62wjpB3mjP2C9i)

-*Chandni Raina of India as she speaks during a closing plenary meeting at COP29 in Baku.
+*source-Chandni Raina of India as she speaks during a closing plenary meeting at COP29 in Baku.
 Source: [https://www.flickr.com/photos/unfccc/albums/](https://www.flickr.com/photos/unfccc/albums/)*

 In an unprecedented act of protest, delegations from these vulnerable nations staged a collective walkout, condemning the lack of meaningful engagement with their concerns.
 The LDC negotiating bloc, representing 45 nations and over 1.1 billion people, issued a scathing statement describing how years of effort to establish a robust climate finance framework had been effectively dismantled in the final agreement.
 “Despite exhaustive attempts to collaborate with key players, our appeals were met with indifference,” the [LDC group stated](https://www.firstpost.com/explainers/cop29-un-climate-summit-baku-300-billion-dollars-finance-deal-india-developing-nations-13838480.html).
 “This casual dismissal not only erodes the fragile trust that sustains these negotiations but also mocks the very spirit of global solidarity.”